 Oracle Cloud, with a very robust set of product offerings such as Oracle Enterprise Resource Planning, Oracle Enterprise Performance Management, and more have clearly established their technological expertise and presence in the software and software licensing solutions space.
 AWS entered the cloud computing market in 2006 and has also established multiple data centers across the globe with a huge market presence.

 Due to the magnitude of Cloud solution offerings from OCI and AWS, their support relies on a wide network and a partner community.
 The AWS Partner Network (APN) provides AWS-based businesses with technical, marketing, and go-to-market support for advancing specific business requirements, whereas, the Oracle Partner Network (OPN) provides businesses with actionable ability to migrate to cloud-based services.
 This network also allows businesses to drive their Oracle Cloud solutions with implementation specialists and enablement resources.

 Though the payment model for AWS allows easy adaptability to fluctuation in business needs, organizations can pay for services on a pure requirement basis.
 However, Oracle Cloud users can largely leverage flexibility depending on how often they need to rely on services.

-With Disaster Recovery becoming a business imperative, enterprises are focused on optimizing their strategies in order to reduce risk and reducing cost.
+With Disaster Recovery becoming a business imperative, enterprises are focused on optimizing their strategies in order to reduce risks and costs.
 The cloud has come to play an important role in Disaster Recovery, offering services that leverage global data centers and flexible storage tiering for cost-effective yet robust Disaster Recovery replication targets.
 Oracle Disaster Recovery is the solution for today and for the future all businesses, across all industries.